nodeshift/nodeshift/README.md

 This option is passed through to the [Openshift Config Loader](https://www.npmjs.com/package/openshift-config-loader).
 Defaults to the `~/.kube/config`

 #### imageTag
 Specify the tag of the docker image to use for the deployed application. defaults to latest.
-These version tags corespond to the docker hub tags of the [nodeshift s2i images](https://hub.docker.com/r/nodeshift/centos7-s2i-nodejs/tags/)
+These version tags correspond to the docker hub tags of the [nodeshift s2i images](https://hub.docker.com/r/nodeshift/centos7-s2i-nodejs/tags/)

 #### dockerImage
 Specify the s2i builder image of Node.js to use for the deployed applications.
 Defaults to [nodeshift/centos7-s2i-nodejs](https://hub.docker.com/r/nodeshift/centos7-s2i-nodejs)

 #### quiet
-supress INFO and TRACE lines from output logs.
+suppress INFO and TRACE lines from output logs.

 #### expose
 options to create a default route, if non is provided.
 Defaults to false